 And, this time around was successful.
 2 out of 3 times I’ve been reunited with expensive lost stuff.
 Not bad, right?

 If I had to go further and mention all the times I’ve lost and successfully found umbrellas on trains, things in taxis, clothes on airplanes, or even that time I left my bento lunch box on a train, my success rate would be hovering at 90% percent.

 What does this say about Japanese culture?

 Obviously, not all Japanese people are perfect.
 Just like anywhere in the world there’s bad apples in any bunch.
-But, there’s got to be a reason why the return rate is so high here in this bustling city of 14 million people… and I think I’ve got it all figured out.
+But, there’s got to be a reason why the return rate is so high… and I think I’ve got it all figured out.

 Dropping off lost items isn’t as easy as you think.
 I personally found this out the hard way.

 When it comes to turning in lost items in Japan, there’s no cutting corners!

 It was in late 2016, and I was around 8 or 9 months pregnant with the monster.
 It was already dusk even though it was only around 4pm (we don’t have daylight savings time here).
 As I exited my home station, a mom on a bicycle whizzed by, dropping her iPhone in the process.